July 1 is Canada Day to commemorate the day that Canada became a self-governing Dominion of England. Up until 1982, it was known as Dominion Day.

 Famous explorer Jacques Cartier travelled to the area to find a western passage to Asia for better access to trade.
 In 1534 he made landfall and initially believed that he had found the passage he was looking for thinking the land was actually Asia.
 Meeting with the natives of the land he brought them back to France.
 He would later make many more returning visits back to what they still believed to be China.

 Jacques Cartier’s following visit had him meet several other Natives and villages, which is where he learned that he hadn’t discovered the passage but a brand-new land.
 Canada got its name when Cartier heard two guides who spoke the Iroquoian word ‘Kanata’ meaning village.
-Soon the area starting growing with both French and English explorers to see what this land had to offer.
+Soon the area started growing with both French and English explorers to see what this land had to offer.

 The colonies settled by England and France grew rapidly with the fur and skin trade and later on the logging industry.
 The creation of the Hudson Bay Company was created so the English could capitalize on the emerging trades.
 Rival countries started spouting up creating rapid development for the colony.
 With that quick growth traders and explorers continued following rivers and paths further inland to find more resources to trade and sell back in Europe.